 8. Apply Hot and Cold Compress: Apply hot and cold compresses directly on sinus areas for 3-4 minutes hot and then 30-60 seconds cold.
 Repeat this often throughout the day.
 (I have tried this myself and it does help to relieve sinus pain and infection.)

-9. Nasal Irrigation and Nebulization System: This is an extremely good natural remedy to stop recurring sinus infections, heals the lining in your sinus.
+9. Nasal Irrigation and Nebulization System: This is an extremely good natural remedy to stop recurring sinus infections, heals the lining in your sinus which I use myself regularly.

-- Use an “SinuPulse Elite Advanced Irrigation System” fill tank with warm water and 1-2 teaspoons regular salt, stir until dissolved
+- Use an “SinuPulse Elite Advanced Irrigation System“ fill tank with warm water and 1-2 teaspoons regular salt, stir until dissolved.
+You can find irrigation system on Amazon, at many health food stores and drug stores.

 - Use an irrigation nozzle or also known as the nasal adapter — turn the water pik on and set the nozzle at the lowest setting